asterisk/documentation/docs/Configuration/Channel-Drivers/WebSocket.md

 `START_MEDIA_BUFFERING`

 - Indicates to the channel driver that the following media should be buffered to create properly sized and timed frames.
+Not applicable in passthrough mode.

 `STOP_MEDIA_BUFFERING <optional_id>`

 - Indicates to the channel driver that buffering is no longer needed and anything remaining in the buffer should have silence appended before sending to the Asterisk core.
 When the last frame of this bulk transfer has been sent to the core, the app will receive a `MEDIA_BUFFERING_COMPLETED` notification.
 If the optional id was specified in this command, it'll be returned in the notification.
 If you send multiple files in quick succession, the id can help you correlate the `MEDIA_BUFFERING_COMPLETED` notification to the `STOP_MEDIA_BUFFERING` command that triggered it.
+Not applicable in passthrough mode.

 `FLUSH_MEDIA`

 - Send this command to the channel driver if you've sent a large amount of media but want to discard any queued but not sent.
 Flushing the buffer automatically ends any bulk transfer in progress and also resets the paused state so there's no need to send `STOP_MEDIA_BUFFERING` or `CONTINUE_MEDIA` commands.
 No `MEDIA_BUFFERING_COMPLETED` notification will be sent in this case but you could send a `REPORT_QUEUE_DRAINED` command (see below) before sending the `MEDIA_FLUSH` to get a confirmation that the queue was indeed flushed.
 This command could be useful if an automated agent detects the caller is speaking and wants to interrupt a prompt it already replied with.
+Not applicable in passthrough mode.

 `PAUSE_MEDIA`

 - If you've sent a large amount of media but need to pause it playing to a caller while you decide if you need to flush it or not, you can send a `PAUSE_MEDIA` command.
 The channel driver will then start playing silence to the caller but keep the data you've already sent in the queue.
 You can still send media to the channel driver while it's paused; it'll just get queued behind whatever was already in the queue.
+Not applicable in passthrough mode.

 `CONTINUE_MEDIA`

 - If you've previously paused the media, this will cause the channel driver to stop playing silence and resume playing media from the queue from the point you paused it.
+Not applicable in passthrough mode.

 `GET_STATUS`